-No. 1: Add some avo to your smoothie
+Add avocado to your smoothie

 Unlike long chain fatty acids (the majority of fats in our diet), medium chain triglycerides are much easier for our bodies to break down before getting rapidly absorbed and used for energy.

-No. 3: Add almonds to your salad
+Add almonds to your salad

 Try dressing your salads with a little bit of olive oil, lemon juice, and apple cider vinegar, adding just a bit of salt and pepper to taste.

 Chia seeds are an incredible superfood: they contain a complete protein (containing all essential amino acids) as well as omega-3s and fiber.
 They also absorb water efficiently and create a “gel” when soaked.
 I love this chia pudding for breakfast!

-For the last two weeks, I’ve been throwing it back to this vegan tzatziki recipe.
+Try something new like tahini or a nut-butter based vegan tzatziki recipe.
 It goes so well with carrot sticks or gluten-free chips.
 Another great way to use these versatile nuts is with cashew cheese–try it in three different ways!